All undergraduate students in the School of Communication and Journalism must complete an internship. Internships enable students to:

 Student Intern Comments gives you advice from students who have completed their internships.

 Internship Reviews provides information from students who have completed their internship experiences.
-Log-in using your AU global ID and password, then click on List of Student Evaluation of Internships.
+Log-in using your AU global ID and password, then click on Internship Reviews.

 For more information or for help in identifying and applying for an internship, please contact Ric Smith.